virtual/hugo-static-satinflame/content/blog/approving-pages-oucampus.md

 - Check that links are not broken and remember displayed text does not necessarily match its link
 - Resize your screen to preview what the content looks like on mobile devices; use responsive snippets for advanced layouts
 - Check images and linked PDFs for accessibility—often, the content in a PDF can be moved into a new web page

+Do you often come across an issue not listed here that would be helpful for others to consider when approving pages?
+Please share it in the comments below.

 If you're looking for help with approving pages (possibly while you're out taking that much-needed vacation!), updating your global heading styles or developing responsive snippets for content layouts, [contact me](/contact/) and let's see if your project would be a good match.